aamanrebello/MIPS1-processor-simulator/readme.md

 **MORE INFORMATION**

 This project is based on [this spec](https://github.com/m8pple/arch2-2019-cw).
-It was done as part of an assessment, but the implementation of the spec is the original work of the authors.
+It was done as part of an assessment, but the implementation of the spec is the original work of the authors (co-authored with Shafir360).

+The simulator performs well on most functionalities however there are known issues with:
+1. lwl/lwr on instruction memory

+The testbench is unfortunately not exhaustive in testing, and has quite a few bugs, especially on jump instructions.
+It is quite easy to modify/ add new tests though.

 **ACKNOWLEDGEMENTS**